Experience an ancient tradition that lives on in modern times.

 Lodging: You can stay on-site for the festival!
 The Ridges Resort on Lake Chatuge is offering festival visitors a deeply discounted rate for reserving rooms early.
 Call 706-896-2262, ext. #1, by 3/10/2026 to take advantage of the GMSF2026 rate.

-Information on reserving tickets and volunteering will be coming soon, as will our 2026 Festival Guide for Teachers with information on the storytellers, sample assignments, and other ideas for weaving storytelling into your curriculum.
+Information on reserving tickets will be coming soon, as will our 2026 Festival Guide for Teachers with information on the storytellers, sample assignments, and other ideas for weaving storytelling into your curriculum.

 Check back here and follow our Facebook page for more information on the 2026 festival, and email us at info@gamountainstoryfest.org if you have questions in the meantime.